SUSE/doc-unversioned/trento/migration/ansible-install.md

 # Automated deployment with Ansible

-An automated installation of Trento Server, based on rpm packages or docker images, can be executed by using Ansible playbook.
-Learn more about this by visiting the official [Trento Ansible project](https://github.com/trento-project/ansible).
+An automated installation of Trento Server using on RPM packages or Docker images can be performed with a Ansible playbook.
+For further information, refer to the official [Trento Ansible project](https://github.com/trento-project/ansible).